gwax/www-gwax/posts/2005/09/the-acetone-truck-no-problems-so-far.rst

-I started my testing with 1/4 cup acetone per 15 gallon tank (~1.3oz/10gal), using acetone from a 1 gallon container of pure acetone that I bought at Wal-Mart for the purposes of this experiment.
+I started my testing with 1/4 cup acetone per 15 gallon tank (~1.3oz/10gal), using acetone from a 1 gallon container of pure acetone that I bought at WalMart for the purposes of this experiment.
 Using the same acetone, I stepped up to 1/3 cup acetone per 15 gallon tank (~1.8oz/10gal) and continued to have no problems.
 I'm planning to step up to 1/2 cup per 15 gallon tank (~2.7oz/10gal) before I start doing my